 In addition to the classes you take at Reed, there are also classes that take place in community organizations or at community colleges that are short term and not for credit that can help you learn a new skill or about a new topic area.
 For instance, you can study a foreign language.
 You can take photography classes.
 You can learn about fundraising or volunteer management if you think you want to work in a non-profit.
 Do some research about what community classes might be in the community where you spend your breaks, and this could be a good career exploration activity.

 You can also do a lot of reading and research to explore career options.
-Career blogs have a lot of information, and you can also check out Vault for the career guides.
-The Occupational Outlook Handbook also contains information on a variety of career options.
+Career blogs have a lot of information, and the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics contains information on a variety of career options.

 Also, reading through job descriptions can give you a good idea of what you do and do not like.
 This helps you later on because it gives you a better idea of what keywords to search when you are looking for job opportunities.
 Meet with an advisor at CLBR if you want to learn more about how to find websites with job descriptions.